+Syntax #pragma object_attribute=object_attribute[object_attribute...]

-Syntax #pragma object_attribute=object_attribute[ object_attribute] Parameters For information about object attributes that can be used with this pragma directive, see Object attributes , page 337.
-Description Use this pragma directive to add one or more IAR-specific object attributes to the declaration or definition of a variable or function.
+Parameters For information about object attributes that can be used with this pragma directive, see declaration or definition of a variable or function.
 Object attributes affect the actual variable or function and not its type.
 When you define a variable or function, the union of the object attributes from all declarations including the definition, is used.

-Example #pragma object_attribute=no_init char bar; is equivalent to: no_init char bar; See also General syntax rules for extended keywords, page 335.
+Object attributes, page 335.